 CURE: On the driving range intentionally learn to hit a hook or draw to cure a slice.
 Generally the less-lofted clubs are easier to intentionally curve, because less backspin is imparted to the ball and more sidespin is created.
 On the range select a target and practice this drill.
 With a 6 iron, make the above grip and ball position change.
 Next align your body (shoulders and feet) 30 degrees right of your intended target and your clubface at the target.
-Hit balls off a tee until you see the ball moving left to right either in a gentle draw or hook.
+Hit balls off a tee until you see the ball moving right to left either in a gentle draw or hook.
 You will have the feeling that your “back is to the target” longer in the downswing.
 With practice the direction of the ball will begin to change.

 Right Alignment Wrong Alignment

 |Timeless golf tips - series 2

 An interesting golf statistic is approximately 50% of your first putts will be from 30 feet from the hole.
 Learn distance control first and then you can pick the line or break of the putt.
 If the ball is rolling at the right speed more shots will be holed.